Monitoring

 If errors are occurring:

-- Review error logs for details
+- Review error logs in the

-- Check request format
+Logstab - Check request format (multipart form required)

 - Verify API key is valid